You Only Look Omni Gradient Backpropagation for Moving Infrared Small Target Detection: Experiment

 \subsubsection{Quantitative Evaluation}

 The quantitative results are summarized in Tab. \ref{tab:SOTA1}.
 We primarily report the results as presented in the original papers of each method to ensure a consistent and fair comparison.
-Overall, the following conclusions can be drawn: \begin{enumerate}[(1)] \item As the dataset difficulty increases, the performance gap between video object detection and single-frame object detection methods becomes progressively larger; \item Data-driven approaches significantly outperform model-driven ones; \item Existing techniques that focus on spatiotemporal feature fusion and refinement bring only marginal improvements; \item Our method achieves substantial performance gains by enhancing the feature representation of individual frames. \end{enumerate}

-Furthermore, the P–R curve shown in Fig. \ref{fig:PR} illustrates that our method achieves an excellent balance between precision and recall.
+Overall, the following conclusions can be drawn: \begin{enumerate}[(1)] \item As the dataset difficulty increases, the performance gap between video object detection and single-frame object detection methods becomes progressively larger; \item Data-driven approaches significantly outperform model-driven ones; \item Existing techniques that focus on spatiotemporal feature fusion and refinement bring only marginal improvements; \item Our method achieves substantial performance gains by enhancing the feature representation of individual frames. \end{enumerate} Furthermore, the P–R curve shown in Fig. \ref{fig:PR} illustrates that our method achieves an excellent balance between precision and recall.
 In particular, compared with our baseline, it consistently delivers significant improvements in both precision and recall.

 In addition, the quantitative results indicate that the performance improvement achieved by our BP-FPN is not uniform across the easy, medium, and hard datasets.
 Notably, the most pronounced gain is observed on the most challenging dataset.
-This can be attributed to the fact that, for the easy datasets, object features are relatively clear and distinctive, and extensive feature refinement is less critical, as deep networks can already capture target characteristics effectively.
+This can be attributed to the fact that, for the easy datasets (as shown in Fig. \ref{fig:DAUB}), object features are relatively clear and distinctive, and extensive feature refinement is less critical, as deep networks can already capture target characteristics effectively.
 Nevertheless, our method still yields noticeable improvements in this case.
 In contrast, for the hard datasets, the targets are faint and accompanied by numerous false alarms with similar characteristics.
 Under such challenging conditions, our approach provides more robust feature representations for the targets, leading to a significant improvement in detection performance.